Sala2x/JS-REVIEW-PROJECT/README.md

- HEAD
-# JS-REVIEW-PROJECT

-# JavaScript Review Project by write_your_full_name
+# JavaScript Review Project by Hamela D. Sala
 This project is a review of JavaScript concepts, from beginner to advanced.
- 1e54384 (Initial commit with README file)